derlin/investing-historical-data/README.md

     -V, --version             output the version number
     -f --file [file]          result file.
 If none, the result will be printed to the console.
     -c --category <category>  category to search.
-                              One of: "All", "Indices", "Equities",
-                              "Bonds", "Funds", "Commodities", "Currencies",
+One of: "All", "Indices", "Equities", "Bonds", "Funds", "Commodities", "Currencies", "ETFs".
-                              "ETFs".
 Default to All.
     -v --verbose              enable verbose mode.
     -h, --help                output usage information

-## history-get (h g)
+## history get (h g)

 Download historical data from [investing.com](http://www.investing.com/).
 By default, the result is printed to the console.
 Use `-f` if you want the csv te be saved directly into a file.

+To find the id of a good, see `history search`.

 Examples: